secretnodes/secretwiki/products/analytics/src/content/graphql-api/tutorials/use-graphql-create-widgets/index.md

 </TableWrap>

-The table below lists the start and end time attributes that are valid for query network-interconnect representing different time ranges.
+The table below lists the start and end time attributes that are valid for query nodes representing different time ranges.

 <TableWrap>